JonahAlexSmith/wedding-website/content/section/dress.md

 title: "Dress"
 ---

-Guests are encouraged to dress in a formal or semi-formal style - Jonah and Erin will be dressing in a traditional black and white style.
+The dress code is a formal/semi-formal style - we encourage that men wear suits and woman wear dresses or formal evening pants in colours of their choices.

 <br>